student-to-software-engineer/student-to-software-engineer/docs/1-introduction/index.md

 ### [Chapter 2: Why It’s So Hard To Get Hired](../2-landscape-of-tech-employment/index.md)

-This chapter explains why the job market is saturated with developers, and most aren't getting hired.
-This chapter explains the big-picture reasons why: skyrocketing university enrollment, AI, industry shifts, and a mismatch between what schools teach and what employers need.
+This chapter explains why becoming a software developer has become so challenging.
+This chapter explains the big-picture reasons why: skyrocketing university enrollment, economic instability, AI, and a mismatch between what schools teach and what employers need.

 ### [Chapter 3: How To Make The Most Of University](../3-maximizing-university-experience/index.md)